What laws protect my right to form, join, belong to, and participate in a tenants’ association?

 - Figuring out who’s going to do what: Once you’ve decided on a plan of action, sign up the volunteers to follow through on it.
 Delegating responsibility and sharing tasks helps keep everyone involved—and the leadership from “burning out.”

 - Make ground rules if you need to.
 You don’t have to try to apply Roberts’ Rules of Order, but you can remind people to be courteous, let everyone speak their piece, and be patient during translations.
+Come up with some “Community Agreements” as a group at the beginning of each meeting.

-If your steering committee is working well, you have a natural pool of talent from which to elect officers for the tenant association.
+If your steering committee is working well, you have a natural pool of talent from which to elect officers for the tenants’ association.
 The officers may be a president, vice-president, secretary, and treasurer, plus floor captains for each floor (who may or may not be on the steering committee).

 These are usually the officers’ roles: